 For a 3-chair salon doing around €18k/month, here's where margin quietly leaves the chair.
 Each leak is one small thing.
 Each one is invisible until the accountant lands.

-Two-hour gaps on Tuesday and Thursday afternoons that you'd see on a heatmap. ~€18/hour base × 6 idle hours/week × 13 weeks ÷ realistic occupancy — about €420 you paid for nothing.
+Two-hour gaps on Tuesday and Thursday afternoons that you'd catch in the week-on-week view on nouz. ~€18/hour base × 6 idle hours/week × 13 weeks ÷ realistic occupancy — about €420 you paid for nothing.

 Color supplier raised wholesale 8%.
 Service price didn't move.
 Margin on every bleach + tone dropped 6 points before the next quarterly.
-Visible in week one with daily product cost tracking.
+Visible in week one when you log the new supplier invoice into nouz.

 You're leaving roughly €320/month on the table because nobody's prompting the retail upsell at the chair.
 One nudge per week and you're at 8% — that's €960/quarter back in the till.

-Tuesdays run 8% no-show.
-Saturdays 2%.
-You'd see it on a heatmap and adjust the deposit policy for weekday slots.
+Tuesdays run thin week after week.
+You'd catch it in the week-on-week view on nouz and adjust the deposit policy or promo for weekday slots.
 Smaller window = ~€280/qtr back in chair revenue.

 — Illustrative figures, modelled from real salon-vertical patterns.
 Your version is probably worse on at least one row. nouz catches each of these the same week it happens.